Section 4.1 - Recording Capital Equipment Purchases

 top of page

 Section 4.7 - Donated Equipment Equipment which has been donated to the District should be reported to the School Board Secretary and request made for the Board to accept this donation.
 This memo should contain the following information: Who donated, What was donated including details of manufacturer and model and serial number if it is equipment, Value, and Where the donated equipment is to be used including site and room number.
+Please use the Donation & Acknowledgement of Gift(s) form when submitting an approval request.
 A letter will then go to the donor, and in many cases this will enable the donor to use this as a tax deduction.
 The site will be responsible for maintaining or replacing donated equipment.
 This includes booster, ASB & PTA donations.

 Section 4.8 - Replacing Equipment Equipment that is beyond economical repair may be eligible for replacement from the district's replacement fund.
 The items in question should be identifed and reported to Inventory Control for eventual sale or disposal.
 The Facilities Department will be responsible for the decision regarding replacement and who will pay for the new equipment.
 Items which have been replaced but are still usable, perhaps at a different location, will not be replaced a second time.